Support us | Visit us | Contact us

-The current list of speakers and their biographies is available below.
-Recorded audio of the presentations will be available on this page after the event and the papers will be published in a future issue of Philosophical Transactions B.
+The list of speakers and their biographies is available below.
+Recorded audio of the presentations are available on this page and the papers have been published in this issue of Philosophical Transactions B.

 Professor Dorothy Bishop FMedSci FBA, University of Oxford, UK